The Method

 Culture is the lived daily experience.

-Culture is not a programme or a values statement.
-It is the lived daily experience of what it means to work in your organisation — shaped moment by moment by the quality of how people think, relate, and show up for each other.
-Building it requires developing the people who create it, from the inside out.
+Culture is the lived daily experience of what it means to work in your organisation — shaped moment by moment by the quality of how people think, relate, and show up for each other.
+Transforming it requires developing and engaging creatively with the people who continuously form it, from the inside out.

 How It Works